-- 60. In case of an unsafe situation, a person designated by the Club's advisor may handle or ride an unruly animal under the supervision of the advisor. - 61.
+- 61. In case of an unsafe situation, a person designated by the Club's advisor may handle or ride an unruly animal under the supervision of the advisor. - 62.
 An advisor or adult must be present when either ring is in use.
-Activities in the main ring after 10:00 pm must have adult supervision. - 62.
-The only person(s) permitted to be in the show rings at any time during the Portage County Randolph Fair are 4-H members who may be accompanied by only their club advisor(s) or own parent(s). - 63.
-If an animal is sick and must be walked, an advisor or parent must be present AFTER 11:00pm. - 64.
+Activities in the main ring after 10:00 pm must have adult supervision. - 63.
+The only person(s) permitted to be in the show rings at any time during the Portage County Randolph Fair are 4-H members who may be accompanied by only their club advisor(s) or own parent(s). - 64.
+If an animal is sick and must be walked, an advisor or parent must be present AFTER 11:00pm. - 65.
 A 4-H'er may ride only his or her own project animal at Randolph Fair.
 No one may ride another's equine.
-If an emergency arises, the advisors, members, and parents involved must apply to the Rules Committee for an exception to this rule and complete all required paperwork before using the other animal. - 65.
-If an emergency arises with a member's project animal, with prior permission from the Horse Fair Committee, a Vet's certificate, and a signed Waiver of Liability form, a driving project, already on the grounds, may be used as a substitute riding animal by the 4-H member whose project animal is not able to be ridden. - 66.
-Headgear (see Uniform Rules): per the State of Ohio, currently-approved, properly-fitted ASTM/SEI safety headgear, with the chin harness securely fastened at all times, is mandatory for 4-H members riding or driving an equine. - 67.
+If an emergency arises, the advisors, members, and parents involved must apply to the Rules Committee for an exception to this rule and complete all required paperwork before using the other animal. - 66.
+If an emergency arises with a member's project animal, with prior permission from the Horse Fair Committee, a Vet's certificate, and a signed Waiver of Liability form, a driving project, already on the grounds, may be used as a substitute riding animal by the 4-H member whose project animal is not able to be ridden. - 67.
+Headgear (see Uniform Rules): per the State of Ohio, currently-approved, properly-fitted ASTM/SEI safety headgear, with the chin harness securely fastened at all times, is mandatory for 4-H members riding or driving an equine. - 68.
 Footwear for Randolph Fair: when riding (but not in a class), boots, muckers with a heel, or other adequate (adequate means they must have heels) riding shoes will be worn.
 At the barns, no open toe footwear, sandals, or flip-flops at any time.
 Tennis shoes are at the discretion of the club's advisor.
-No bare feet at anytime, anywhere on the Randolph fair grounds. - 68.
-Tack for riding to exercise your horse is a bridle with a bit or a hackamore (no halters and leads) and a saddle. - 69.
-No riding double. - 70.
-No riding bareback. - 71.
+No bare feet at anytime, anywhere on the Randolph fairgrounds. - 69.
+All 4-H members, advisors, grooms and anyone else entering the show rings are required to wear appropriate dress attire for both handling and showing of animals.
+Clothing not permitted includes: low cut shirts, sports bras, crop tops and short shorts.
+(2024) - 70.
+Tack for riding to exercise your horse is a bridle with a bit or a hackamore (no halters and leads) and a saddle. - 71.
+No riding double. - 72.
+No riding bareback. - 73.
 Occasionally specific times and rings may be designated and posted for walk-trot or contest or driving.
-During these times or in a ring designated as walk-trot, contest, or driving, all users of that ring or time must conform to the designated use. - 72.
+During these times or in a ring designated as walk-trot, contest, or driving, all users of that ring or time must conform to the designated use. - 74.
+During the daily show the warm-up ring is only to be used by that shows exhibitors.
+The show committee will announce towards the end of the show when the ring is opened for all to practice.
+(2024) - 75.
 Lunging is permitted in the rings when other activities are not taking place.
-Please be careful and considerate of others in the ring. - 73.
+Please be careful and considerate of others in the ring. - 76.
 Round pen at the end of the Open Rabbit barn is for lunging only.
 One horse at a time.
 No riding, grazing, free lunging (must be on lunge line) or leaving unattended.
-15 minutes per session. - 74.
+15 minutes per session. - 77.
 No riding is permitted in the rings between the hours of 11:00pm 6:00am.